bronson/trying/README.markdown

 ## Sleeping

-There is normally a one second delay between retries.
+Normally there's a one second delay between retries.
 You can change this, even providing your own exponential backoff scheme.

     trying(:sleep => 0) { }                    # no pause between retries
     trying(:sleep => 10) { }                   # sleep ten seconds between retries